 Head to Hampi today, home to the ruins of the ancient Vijayanagara Empire, now a UNESCO World Heritage Site.
 You’ll fly to Hubli Airport and then drive three hours to Hampi.
 Check into your room at one of our two recommended luxury hotels, Hampi Boulders or The Hyatt Place.
 Once settled in, take in the exotic smells and sights of Paan Supaari Street, dedicated to the Indian traditional snack of betel leaf filled with a mixture of chopped or coarsely ground areca nuts and spices.
 Finish off with a visit to Matanga Hill, famous for its stunning views.

 Take a peek into India’s past today with a tour of Hampi’s temples, many of which are decorated in fascinating ancient motifs and elaborate frescoes.
 Finally, if you happen to be visiting in November, take part in the Utsav Festival, Hampi’s largest festival, featuring music, dance and puppet performances, as well as fireworks and more.

 Take off for Bangalore today, well-known as the country’s information technology capital, and India’s third-largest city.
-Transfer to your suite at the Taj West End, which holds the title of the city’s first hotel, and become acquainted with your new surroundings.
+Transfer to your hotel and become acquainted with your new surroundings.

 Explore Bangalore today, on a tour that takes you to Lal Bagh, a botanical garden with India's largest collection of tropical plants; Dodda Basavana Gudi, also known as the Bull Temple, representing a sacred Hindu demi-god, and Bangalore Palace.
 Spend the rest of your day relaxing in the palatial surroundings of your hotel, or exploring the city as you like.